A Minute With: Ziggy Marley on music, maintaining Bob's legacy

 A: It's really frustrating speaking to adults through music every time because adults' minds are usually made up; they're usually set in their ways.
 So the philosophy is speak to children too, because children's' minds are open.
 For the next generation, there must be something that changes, that makes the world a better place.
 So children are a real deal.
 You have to speak to children.

-Q: You support the legalization of marijuana in California, where you live.
+Q: You support the legalisation of marijuana in California, where you live.
 Why?

 A: I just support the plant in all its aspects.
 Marijuana side is one thing, smoking, medical, recreational.
 But then there's the hemp side of it, which is industrial, biofuel and nutrition.
 It's an environmentally friendly way to make products.
 (Plus) we don't drink alcohol, we're not like some guys who, when they have a hard day, they can go and get a pint.
 I don't drink pints.
 So what does the earth have for me?
 What can the planet give me?
 I don't do hops so the planet must have something for me too!